SONGHAOJIA-CREATER/GROUP22_final_project/README.md

 ---

+1. This project is an airport management system independently developed by students with the assistance of ChatGPT（Inspiration, bug fixing, etc.）.
+2. This system does not utilize or copy any features or interface code from other open-source projects.
+3. The data used in this project consists entirely of simulated data created by the students and is not real data.
+(Please note that there are still many features in this project that await further refinement or enhancement.)

+---

 This project consists of two parts: one is the `app.py` file (the backend server), and the other is a compressed folder containing all the frontend interface files.

 When using this project, you need to download both of these files to your local computer and then follow these steps: